THE BETTER MY SELF-ESTEEM

 Expressed as – being loyal, faithful, dependable, & dedicated.

-Conducting ourselves responsibly – to the rules & laws of our community & spiritual beliefs.
-EXP : Honesty eliminates guilt & shame, while increasing self-confidence & sense of inner peace.
+Conducting ourself responsibly – to the rules & laws of our community & spiritual beliefs.
+EXP : Consistent Honesty eliminates guilt & shame, while increasing self-confidence & sense of inner peace.

 EXP: